dmidk/danradocs/danra-book/docs/data-details.md

 | 4    | Severe |

 ### AROME Hail diagnostic
-The hail diagnostic is a measure of the risk of hail.
-It is the maximum total column graupel since previous post-processing.
+The hail diagnostic, `xhail0m,` is a measure of the risk of hail.
+It is the maximum total column graupel in kg/m^2 since previous post-processing.
 Values above 16 kg/m^2 are considered to be a risk of hail.